 The underlying theme of this story is relationships: sister to brother, mother to son, lover to lover.
 In this, it is the immense power of links that can drive a person to the unthinkable or the extraordinary.
 What would I do for the person I love?
 What would I do to the person I hate?
 Person to person a spiderweb of narrative and relationships is created.
 This web holds the town together and eventually culminating in it blasting apart.

 It is poignantly cruel that these characters, so afflicted, must also contend with the worst problems we see in our own world.
 Hicks will unflinchingly show you the horrific visage of ghosts and nightmares pulled from the headlines of our own world, leaving you to wonder whether one lot is truly fundamentally worse than the other.
 And yet, perhaps it is true that they who would grow must first be made to suffer.
 Certainly, the growth we see in these characters is the result of a purposefully built set of trials and woes; it is not an easy journey for us to follow but it rewards us as only a master-crafted tale can.

-Things get harsh and really painful for the characters in this story.
+Things get harsh and really painful for the characters in Break the Bodies, Haunt the Bones.
 I know I have alluded to it vaguely, but I don’t want to give away the cleverness of the story.
 It is scary, mystical, and bittersweet.
-It absolutely deserves all of the forthcoming awards that are going to be thrown at it.
 If you are a fan of the horror/bizarro genre, look no further than this book, but even more so if you are a fan of the written word and the power it can wield, this is a worthy read.